 Human rights

 Our vision is for a modern, fair and responsive Queensland where we respect, protect and promote human rights.
-The Human Rights Act 2019 commenced in its entirety on 1 January 2020 and forms part of the administrative law obligations and oversight mechanisms that hold government to account.
+The Human Rights Act 2019 (the Act) protects the rights of everyone in Queensland.
+You don’t need to be a resident, or have a particular citizenship or visa status to be protected.

 The main objects of the Act are to: